linkyard/docker-helm/README.md

 # docker-helm
 Docker image containing kubernetes helm and git.

-Based on alpine.
+The image is based on alpine.

+Usage: `docker run linkyard/helm`